Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Cosmetic wraps and masks to improve the condition of the skin

-Use in cosmetology to eliminate dandruff, in dentistry-withdrawal yellow plaque on teeth
+Application in cosmetology to eliminate dandruff, in dentistry-removal yellow plaque on teeth

-However, activated charcoal is originally a drug, you should not use it in unlimited quantities.
-Before you start using, be sure to consult your doctor.
+However, activated carbon is initially a medicinal drug; you should not use it in unlimited quantities.
+Before starting use, be sure to consult your doctor.

 Indications for the use of the drug in children are the same as for adults, their list is extensive.
-Its main focus is detoxification in allergic diseases, diseases of the gastrointestinal tract.
+Its main focus is detoxification for allergic diseases and gastrointestinal diseases.

 It is used as an antidiarrheal agent.
-In most cases, parents make an independent decision to use activated charcoal in the treatment of a child.
+In most cases, parents make an independent decision to use activated carbon in the treatment of their child.

 Bleeding of the mucous membranes of the gastrointestinal tract

-If you do not take into account these contraindications, use activated charcoal in the treatment of a child, you may encounter indigestion, constipation, thromboembolism, beriberi, hypoglycemic states.
+If you do not take into account these contraindications, you use activated charcoal in the treatment of a child, you may encounter indigestion, constipation, thromboembolism, vitamin deficiency, hypoglycemic states.

-The consequences are quite severe for the child's body, therefore, carefully consider the contraindications of the drug.
+The consequences are quite severe for the child’s body, so be careful about the contraindications of the drug.

-The use of activated charcoal in children is allowed from an early age, to relieve attacks of colic and increased gas formation.
+The use of activated carbon in children is allowed from an early age to relieve attacks of colic and increased gas formation.

 Doses for children are: